-Appeals and Judicial Reviews - Discretion 'Discretion' refers to a delegated authority to make a decision as the delegatee thinks fit, usually on the part of a public authority.
+Appeals and Judicial Reviews - Discretion The topic of 'discretion' is quite broad but basically it refers to a delegated authority to make a decision as the delegatee thinks fit - be it a judge, or some other form of public authority.

 In British Columbia (Minister of Forests) v.
 Okanagan Indian Band (SCC, 2003) the Supreme Court of Canada considered court review of discretionary decisions, here costs: